thatdocslady/stgovirt.github.io/source/feature/engine/fencing-refactoring.html.md

 ### Webadmin UI

-New [ Host Availability](Media:Fence-refactoring-host-availability-tab.png) tab will be added into **Host detail** dialog.
+New **Fence Sequence** tab will be added into **Host detail** dialog.
 This tab will contain check boxes for all steps to enabled/disable each step for the specific host.
-And it will also contain other options related to host availability.

-[ Power Management](Media:Fence-refactoring-power-management-tab.png) tab will be refactored to ease handling of multiple power management agents.

 ### REST API